NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 # Optimized implementation

+Support for authoritative name servers enables optimized query behavior by resolvers with reduced (simultaneous) queries.
+{{authoritative-name-server-support}} specifies how incremental deleg supporting authoritative name servers return referral responses for delegations.
+In {{behavior-with-auth-support}} we specify how resolvers can benefit from those authoritative servers.

 ## Authoritative name server support

-Incremental delegations supporting authoritative name servers do not need the additional (parallel) incremental delegation query, but instead will include the incremental delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses.
+Incremental delegations supporting authoritative name servers include the incremental delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses to legacy DNS queries.
 For example, querying the zone from {{dnssec-zone}} for `www.customer5.example.
 A`, will return the following referral response:

 ~~~